-The Working Party on the Harmonisation of Regulatory Oversight in Biotechnology was therefore established with the knowledge that national authorities have much in common in terms of the questions/issues addressed when undertaking risk/safety assessments.
+The Working Group was therefore established in the knowledge that national authorities have much in common in terms of the questions/issues addressed when undertaking risk/safety assessment.
 It also took into account those characteristics identified as part of the assessment (i.e. the organism, the introduced trait and the environment) around which harmonisation activities could focus.

 It was further recognised that much of the information used in risk/safety assessment relating to the biology of host organisms (crop plants, trees, animals or micro-organisms) would be similar or virtually the same in all assessments involving the same organism.
-In other words, the questions addressed during risk/safety assessment which relate to the biology of the organism, for example the potential for gene transfer within the crop plant species and among related species, as well as the potential for weediness, remain the same for each application involving the same host species.
+In other words, the questions addressed during risk/safety assessment which relate to the biology of the organism, for example the potential for gene transfer within the crop plant species, and among related species, as well as the potential for weediness remain the same for each application involving the same host species.
 This also applies to some extent to information related to introduced traits.

-Consequently, the WP-HROB put forth the idea of compiling information common to the risk/safety assessment of a number of transgenic products and decided to focus on two specific categories: the biology of the host species and traits used in genetic modifications.
+Consequently, the Working Group evolved the idea of compiling information common to the risk/safety assessment of a number of transgenic products, and decided to focus on two specific categories: the biology of the host species and traits used in genetic modifications.
 The aim was to encourage information sharing and prevent duplication of effort among countries by avoiding the need to address the same common issues in applications involving the same organism or trait.
 It was recognised that biology and trait consensus documents could be agreed upon relatively quickly by member countries (within a few years).
-This compilation process was formalised in the drafting of consensus documents.
+This compilation process was quickly formalised in the drafting of consensus documents.